Gabriel1961/CPP-Event/README.md

 ```

-> Subscribing to an event
+> Subscribing to an event and Triggering the event

 ```C++
 void PrintStuff(int a)